 How to sing falsetto?

 One of the most popular questions I get in my singing lessons is: how to sing falsetto?
 When you want to nail a song like Sugar, or Too good at goodbyes, or All I want for Christmas is…yoouuuuuuuu (you know the one I’m talking about), you will want those high notes to sound smooth and sweet and emotional.
-And not the emotion of ‘OH SH*T!
+And when I say ’emotional’, I don’t mean the emotion of ‘OH SH*T!
 I CAN’T DO THIS!’

 Most singers that come to me with this challenge, basically kinda know how to sing falsetto, but at the same time feel that…something just isn’t right.
 Usually a combo of a throaty and uncomfortable feeling, too much pressure, sometimes even a weird voice crack here and there.
 How does Adam Levine do it??

 Other singers doubt whether they even HAVE a falsetto register.
 Good news: Everyone does (yes, you too), and it’s actually quite simple to practice!
 Start by imitating Mickey Mouse 😀 (no, seriously) and then focus on these 3 things… Flawless falsetto guaranteed! 😉

 I know, you think you’re opening them 100%.
 You’d put your hand in the fire, you swear on your life.
 But guess what… you’re not!
 There are levels to this, darling.
 So yes, keep doing what you’re doing, but add these 3 things.

 - Think French.
 Emulate THIS song.
 When the French say ‘non’, they raise the soft palate, and they position their tongue in a certain way.
 This is also called the ‘ng’ tongue position, because when you say the word ‘sing’, your tongue is in that same position (the ideal position for singing!).
 Keep your tongue that way, but create a little opening between your tongue and the roof of your mouth (so you can actually say words).
 Voila, très bien!